 - HSN-wise inward and outward supply data

-- Export invoices and shipping bills (for export refund)
+- Export invoices and shipping bills (in case of exports)

 - LUT copy (if exporting without payment of tax)